eunier/cgit/README.md

 ## Usage

-Assuming you have a repository at `https://gitsite.com/username/repo-name.git`, you can use cgit as follows:
+Assuming you have a repository at `https://gitsite.com/username/repo-name.git`, you can use `cgit` as follows:

 ```bash
 cgit https://gitsite.com/username/repo-name.git
 ```

-The format of the above command is:
+This command is equivalent to:

 ```bash
 git \